onnx/tutorials/tutorials/PytorchAddExportSupport.md

         outputs (int, optional):  The number of outputs this operator returns;
             by default an operator is assumed to return a single output.
-            If `outputs` is greater than one, this functions returns a tuple of output `Node`, representing each output of the ONNX operator in positional.
+            If `outputs` is greater than one, this functions returns a tuple of output `Value`, representing each output of the ONNX operator in positional.
     """
 ```